 Many people assume that every elephant is the same.
 Contrary to that belief, there are actually three different types of elephants.
-There are Asian elephants, African Savanna elephants and African forest elephants.
-Even though they might look similar to the average person, they are quite distant.
+There is the African bush elephant, African forest elephant and Asian elephant.

 Are elephants endangered?